-The 16 best anime on Netflix
+The best anime shows and movies on Netflix 2024 | Stuff

+From bathing spirits to Viking adventures, all manner of hand-drawn delights await you on Netflix.
+The best Netflix anime, revealed

-In addition to possessing an intimidating library of live-action TV and cinema, Netflix has also invested in some fantastic anime series that you'd be mad to overlook – plus obtained the rights to stream most of Studio Ghibli's movie output.
+Looking for the best Netflix anime content to stream?
+You’ve come to the right place.
+In addition to possessing an intimidating library of live-action TV and cinema, Netflix has also invested in some fantastic anime series that you’d be mad to overlook.
+Not only that, it has also obtained the rights to stream almost all of Studio Ghibli’s peerless anime movie output.

 The selection of anime pales in comparison to some of the streaming site’s more popular categories, but its select acquisitions have been shrewd choices.
 Dedicated anime sites such as Crunchyroll require users to sift through a catalogue of questionable shows to reach the gems; Netflix’s collection is, on average, of a much higher standard.
 Whether you’re a Breaking Bad fanatic or go nuts for Battlestar Galactica, there’s almost certainly an anime out there that’s also right up your street.

+Here are our picks for the best Netflix anime series and films.

-Additional words by Sam Kieldsen
+Additional words by Justin Mahboubian-Jones and Tom Morgan-Freelander

-With the release of a recent full-length movie, Demon Slayer has become the highest-grossing anime franchise in Japanese history – and now Netflix viewers in the UK can see what all the fuss is about by streaming the preceding TV series.
+With the recent release of a full-length movie, Demon Slayer has become the highest-grossing anime franchise in Japanese history.
+Netflix viewers in the UK can see what all the fuss is about by streaming the preceding TV series.

 The show follows the trials and tribulations of quick-witted teenager Tanjiro, who returns from a trip to town to find his entire family murdered – except his sister, who has suffered a perhaps worse fate by being transformed into some kind of demon.
 As he travels the land looking for answers, revenge and a cure for his sister’s condition, Tanjiro quickly finds himself attracting the attention of a cabal of professional demon slayers, who decide to induct him into their ranks.